arthurmatthew/clicktrack/notes.md

 continue v7 migration , framework will take a while

 probably rework UX flow, so go from landing page into default clicktrack which can be saved locally

+transition drag and drop is buggy asf, how to update consistently? actually add edits for transition